dora-metrics/pelorus/labs/consultant/03-Exporters.md

 ### Deploy Time Exporter

-Take a look at the exporter defined by default in `charts/pelorus/values.yaml`
+`Change into the `pelorus` directory take a look at the exporter defined by default in `charts/pelorus/values.yaml`

     exporters:
       instances: